logux/docs/architecture/practice.md

       return user.token === token
     })
     ```
-2. The second way is to use **Logux server as a proxy**.
-In this mode Logux will
+2. Use **Logux server as a proxy**.
+Logux can convert all Web Sockets events
-   convert all Web Sockets events to HTTP request to your web server.
+   to HTTP request to your web server.
+You can use your favorite back-end
-   It is the perfect case if you want keep your back-end on PHP, Ruby on Rails
+   language: for instance, PHP, Ruby on Rails or Go.
-   or any other non-JS environment.

-We will show examples in JS API, but you can use Logux proxy with your favorite
+We will show examples in JS API, but you can use Logux proxy with any back-end
-back-end language for all our examples.
+language for all our examples.

-When server will authenticate user, server will calculate **time different**
+After authenticating user server will calculate **time different**
 between client and server.
 It is useful when client has wrong time settings.